shyamnepal/Coding-test/README.md

 The form is fully validate for client side as well as server side so that there is no error if the form is invalid input or empty.

-I have also host this samll application on web server which link is give below:\
+I have also host this samll application on web server which link is given below:\
 [Click me ](http://codingtask.somee.com/)

 ## Documentation